drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 curl $pets_url/pets
 ```

-8. In the Console, navigate to the __Cloud Run__ service and click your service to view its details.
+8. In the Console, navigate to the __Cloud Run__ service and click your service to view its details and look at the logs.
+You will see each request you made logged there.

 9. Navigate to Spanner and explore the instance and the database.